MaximenkovAnton/DesignPatterns/src/Creational/Singleton/README.md

 As for me, I prefer `eager init`.
 Especially if to talk about small programs and objects.
 Anyway, we will discuss both of them in our examples.

+I will create only 1 UML, because it is common for both singletons.
+The difference is in their realization.